elmtree-askmo/cloudcannon-app/content/learn/nursing/how-do-calcium-ions-facilitate-neurotransmitter-release-at-the-synaptic-terminal.md

 url: /learn/nursing/questions/how-do-calcium-ions-facilitate-neurotransmitter-release-at-the-synaptic-terminal
 score: -1.0
 related_article1:
-    id: 170607
+    id: 170617
+    title: >-
-    title: What are the roles of astrocytes, microglia, oligodendrocytes, and Schwann cells in the nervous system?
+        What are the characteristics of graded potentials and how do they differ from action potentials?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-roles-of-astrocytes-microglia-oligodendrocytes-and-schwann-cells-in-the-nervous-system
+    url: /learn/nursing/questions/what-are-the-characteristics-of-graded-potentials-and-how-do-they-differ-from-action-potentials
 related_article2:
-    id: 170602
+    id: 170599
-    title: What role do leak channels play in maintaining the resting membrane potential?
+    title: >-
+        Describe the phases of an action potential and the changes in membrane potential during each phase.
     subject: Nursing
-    url: /learn/nursing/questions/what-role-do-leak-channels-play-in-maintaining-the-resting-membrane-potential
+    url: /learn/nursing/questions/describe-the-phases-of-an-action-potential-and-the-changes-in-membrane-potential-during-each-phase
 related_article3:
     id: 170617
+    title: >-
-    title: What are the characteristics of graded potentials and how do they differ from action potentials?
+        What are the characteristics of graded potentials and how do they differ from action potentials?
     subject: Nursing
     url: /learn/nursing/questions/what-are-the-characteristics-of-graded-potentials-and-how-do-they-differ-from-action-potentials
 related_article4:
     id: 170599
+    title: >-
-    title: Describe the phases of an action potential and the changes in membrane potential during each phase.
+        Describe the phases of an action potential and the changes in membrane potential during each phase.
     subject: Nursing
     url: /learn/nursing/questions/describe-the-phases-of-an-action-potential-and-the-changes-in-membrane-potential-during-each-phase
 related_article5:
-    id: 170601
+    id: 170616
-    title: Explain how the sodium-potassium pump contributes to the establishment of the resting membrane potential.
+    title: >-
+        How do calcium ions influence intracellular signaling pathways in neurons?
     subject: Nursing
-    url: /learn/nursing/questions/explain-how-the-sodiumpotassium-pump-contributes-to-the-establishment-of-the-resting-membrane-potential
+    url: /learn/nursing/questions/how-do-calcium-ions-influence-intracellular-signaling-pathways-in-neurons
 ---

 &nbsp;